bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/michael.md

 "The seven archangels (or four – the traditions differ but always include Michael)" (wikipedia)

-## Speculation

-- The connections between the Christian fate and the various references to 'Kingslayer' could indicate that Michael might be a/the Kingslayer?

 ## Read More

 - [Insight 3: Purpose](../lore/insight3-purpose)